Marker Logo

 this page online

 Location.
 29° 43.801′ N, 97° 45.131′ W. Marker is in Prairie Lea, Texas, in Caldwell County.
-Marker is at the intersection of San Marcos Highway (State Highway 8p) and Market Street, on the left when traveling north on San Marcos Highway.
+It is at the intersection of San Marcos Highway (State Highway 8p) and Market Street, on the left when traveling north on San Marcos Highway.
 Touch for map.
 Marker is in this post office area: Prairie Lea TX 78661, United States of America.
 Touch for directions.

 Prairie Lea United Methodist Church and Marker image.
 Click for full size.

-Photographed By James Hulse, October 25, 2020
+Photographed by James Hulse, October 25, 2020

 2. Prairie Lea United Methodist Church and Marker